Hapoel Be'er Sheva F.C.: Retired numbers

-Foreigner players for 2021–22 season
+Foreigner players for 2025–26 season

-Only up to six non-Israeli nationals can be in an Israeli club squad (only five can play at the same time).
-Those with Jewish ancestry, (e.g., Mariano Bareiro, Yoni Stoyanov) married to an Israeli, or those who have played in Israel for an extended period of time (Miguel Vítor), can claim a passport or permanent residency which would allow them to play as if they were Israeli citizens.
+Only up to eight non-Israeli nationals can be in an Israeli club squad (only five can play at the same time). those who have played in Israel for an extended period of time (Miguel Vítor), can claim a passport or permanent residency which would allow them to play as if they were Israeli citizens.